get a better author photo

 These amateur photos are certainly more affordable than professional head shots, but they aren’t very useful.
 The author might as well be saying to readers, “Quality isn’t important to me.”

-Put more simply: When readers see that you don’t care enough to use a quality head shot, they might think that you don’t care enough to write a quality book, either.
-Who’s going to take a chance on a book that might be sub-par at best?
+Put another way: When readers see that you don’t care enough to use a quality head shot, they might think you don’t care enough to write a quality book, either.
+Who’s going to take a chance on a book that might be subpar at best?

 I’ve said it before: Quality counts.
-You need to write a good book, and you need to present yourself to readers as a writer who cares about getting things “right.”
+You need to write a better-than-good book.
+And you need to present yourself to readers as a writer who cares about getting things “right.”

 So it had better be good.

-Yes, you have to spend money to get a good quality professional author photo.
+Yes, you have to spend money to get a high-quality professional author photo.
 Many authors are reluctant to do that, while others simply don’t have the money for it.
-Money can be an obstacle, but there’s usually a way around that.
+Money can be an obstacle, but there might be a way around that.

-You might write a newsletter, shop for props, or serve as a baby wrangler on a shoot.
+You might write a few marketing newsletters, shop for props, or serve as a baby wrangler on a shoot.

 2. Offer to model for a photography class or workshop.